Journalist of the Year Resources

 If you are the state's winner, you would need to convert your portfolio and other materials to digital format before submitting the national contest.

 What if I’m an international student?

-If a candidate is submitting for the state contest, should he/she use form on JEA’s website?
+Can a candidate submitting for the state contest use the form on JEA’s website?

 No, the online submission form on JEA's website is for the national contest only.
 At the state level, candidates should contact their state director to obtain submission.

 Are there any limits on how many work examples a candidate can enter?

 Because the contest is digital, there is no limit.
 But keep in mind that judges only have a certain amount of time to review a portfolio.
 So quality over quantity is important when considering what work to include.
 The goal is to showcase the student journalist.